 CocoLove & Atelier Ortega

 CocoLove is a chocoholic’s dream!
-Master chocolatier Oscar Ortega, recent winner of the World’s Greatest Praline award in Milan, Italy, created Jackson Hole’s preeminent chocolate and dessert café.
+Master chocolatier Oscar Ortega, a winner of the World’s Greatest Praline award in Milan, Italy, created Jackson Hole’s preeminent chocolate and dessert café.
 Savor world-class pastries and artisan chocolates, as well as other goodies, while sipping on handcrafted espresso beverages.
 Take some of your favorite yummies back home with you for friends or family—or just for your own secret stash!
 Two locations: 115 W Broadway and 150 Scott Lane; 307-733-3253 or 307-734-6400

 Pig Candy

 Your taste buds won’t know what hit them when you try some of Café Genevieve’s famous Pig Candy.
 Made in-house daily, this other-worldly treat consists of thick, applewood-smoked bacon coated with a blend of dried sugars and spices, baked low-and-slow.
 Pig Candy has been featured on Food Network’s “Triple D” and "The Today Show."
 You can have it as an appetizer or in your salad—a slice can even top your bloody mary!
 What?!
-You can take home a package of this amazing goodness by buying one for $15 at the restaurant or on its website—genevievejh.com
+You can take home a package of this amazing goodness by buying one for $19 at the restaurant or on its website—genevievejh.com

 Jackson Hole Still Works Vodka